gradyzhu/avochato_takehome/README.md

 The creation of this carousel required me to track the `imageOrder`, `imagePositions`, and the `rotationCount` that have passed.

-The logic behind the rotations can be simplified into 3 setps.
+The logic behind the rotations can be simplified into 3 steps.

-1. Move all elements in a direction by a number of pixels (the `offest` or width of the photo).
+1. Move all elements in a direction by a number of pixels (the `offset` or width of the photo).

 2. Depending on direction, shift the front most element to the back or vice versa.